laiamanda/python-learning/README.md

 # python-learning

-This host all of my learning of Python
+This hosts all of my learning on Python